a race with no finish line

 .

-Its strange standing on the station platform alone; only a month ago this station was crawling with allies southbound in pursuit of a steadily retreating enemy.
-Suddenly, I hear the faint rumble of artillery in the distance; it seemed to come from the north, towards the channel.
+It felt strange being on the train platform alone; only a month ago this station was filled with Allied troops boarding southbound trains in pursuit of a steadily retreating enemy.
+Suddenly, I hear the rumble of artillery in the distance; it seemed to come from the north, towards the English Channel.
 That can't be.
-We've had the enemy on the run for a month and driven them inland as far as Luxembourg.
-Then I thought, perhaps they counter attacked and had already overrun the airfield?
-A chill came over me as I realized, at that moment, I may be standing in the cross hairs of a sniper; then, to my relief, I detect the familiar raucous of an Allied locomotive approaching from the southeast.
+We've had the enemy on the run for a month and driven them southeast as far as Luxembourg.
+Perhaps they'd recently counter attacked and already overran the airfield?
+A chill came over me as I realized, at that moment, I may be standing in the cross hairs of a distant sniper. then, much to my relief, I hear the familiar sound of an Allied steam locomotive approaching from the southeast.

 .

-The train slows and lurches to a stop at the platform.
-I sense the other passengers watching as I board and make my way towards a seat; as a fighter pilot I'm used to this.
+The train lurches to a stop at the platform.
+I sense the passengers watching me as I board and make my way down the aisle; as a fighter pilot I'm accustomed to this kind of attention.
 Perhaps, they're admiring the uniform; after I'm seated reality kicks in.
-I open my eyes and its 3:45 in the afternoon and I'm sitting in an empty train at the Hiroshima Station platform and the cleaning staff are vacuuming in the aisle; I must have been dreaming.
-Panicked, and half asleep, I grab my belongings and dash out the train.
-Lucky for me, Hiroshima is the last stop.
+I open my eyes and its 3:45 in the afternoon and I'm sitting inside of an empty train at the Hiroshima Station platform and the cleaning staff are vacuuming the aisle.
+I must have been dreaming.
+Panicked, I grab my belongings and dash out the train.
+Luckily, Hiroshima Station is the last stop on the line.

 .